openhab/openhab-addons/bundles/org.openhab.binding.nuki/README.md

 ## Supported Bridges

-This binding supports just one bridge type: The Nuki Bridge.
+This binding supports just one bridge type: The Nuki Bridge (`nuki:bridge`).
 Create one `bridge` per Nuki Bridge available in your home automation environment.

 The following configuration options are available: